mingyang92/meso_v2.0/MESO_V2.0_document.md

 ### Document

 The default output format is  **JSON**.
 You can also export the records in any format as you wish.

 All the information in the class mentioned in the previous part can be export.

+*Since all the information will be record in default settings, the size of output would be really large and make it difficult to load into memory the next time you want to use it.
+Therefore, currently we divided the  the output file into several sub-files. **Be sure you load ALL files when you use them.***

 ### Figure

 The plotting function is written for the default file format (JSON).
-Unless you want to plot the same figure, basically you need to write the function by yourself.
+Unless you want to plot the same figure, you should write the function by yourself.

-[plot]
+All the example in this documents are drawn by python package **Plotly**.
+Please check the website of Plotly for examples of using this package. https://plot.ly/python/